-“ Exploiting prior task knowledge for efficient robot skill execution and acquisition ”
+“ Exploiting prior task knowledge for assistance during learning and shared control ”

 To make robot skill acquisition quick and effective, a promising route is to use a combination of prior knowledge and data-driven methods.
 Such prior knowledge can take various forms depending on the problem at hand, including constraints (e.g. ’hold a cup upright if it is not empty’) and object-centered behaviors (e.g. ‘provide more assistance near the task goal’).
 Interestingly, the specification and handling thereof has been addressed independently in different fields, such as control and machine learning, raising the question of how they can benefit each other when coming together in robotic systems.
 In this talk I will show how shared control formulations, which implement task constraints as virtual fixtures, can be leveraged to make reinforcement learning in the real world safe and efficient.
-In the other direction, using bilateral teleoperation as a use case, this talk will demonstrate how concepts from machine learning, namely mixtures and products of experts, can be adapted to suit the needs of shared control problems allowing, for instance, for an adaptive handling of virtual fixtures.
+In the other direction this talk will demonstrate how concepts from machine learning, namely probabilistic models, can be adapted to suit the needs of shared control problems allowing, for instance, for an adaptive handling of virtual fixtures.

 The following IEEE-RAS Technical Committees have acknowledged the full support of the proposed workshop: